qinglian1105/c_sharp_winform_v1/README.md

 ![avatar](./README_png/analytics_overview.png)
 <br><br>

-__● Option - Data Status__ <br>
+__● Option - Data__ <br>

-Display the status, including record counts and lastest records, in main tables of database, invest. <br>
+This form would display the status, including record counts and lastest records, in main tables of database, invest. <br>

 ![avatar](./README_png/data.png)
 <br><br>

 __● Option - Auth__ <br>

-This is user management.
+This form is about user management.
 Only authorized personnel can add new users, remove users, update information of users.
 Besides, Using 'Update' to revise the content of coloum 'Authority' can control users for accessible pages. <br>

 ![avatar](./README_png/auth.png)
 <br><br>